Yummot/dpusys_hw/README.md

 - ZCU102 rev 1.0 board.
 - LI-IMX274MIPI-FMC board.

+**Note**: This project is built on a Ubuntu 18.04 LTS machine using Vivado 2019.1.
+You may need to adjust it for other build enviroments.

 ## Create the project

 Make sure the Vivado tools are in you `$PATH`.
 Then, use following command: